Doctoral & Masters prize winners announced!

 Congratulations to this year's BCMH prize winners which were announced at the New Researchers in Maritime History Conference held at Chatham Dockyard.

-The winning MA dissertation submitted for 2021-22 was Corey Watson's Tales from the ‘Desolating Coast’: An exploration of the Narratives of the Naval Surgeon Peter Leonard on the Anti-Slavery Squadron, 1821-1832 (University of Portsmouth).
+The winning MA dissertation submitted for 2021-22 was Corey Watson's Tales from the ‘Desolating Coast’: An exploration of the Narratives of the Naval Surgeon Peter Leonard on the Anti-Slavery Squadron, 1821-1832 (University of Plymouth).

 Cory's dissertation uses the narratives of the naval surgeon, Peter Leonard, to uncover and understand attitudes towards sailors, empire, race, slavery and naval squadron life in the context of a West Africa.
 He uses up-to-date scholarship to consider the role of African mariners in the life of the squadron, and the impact on Europeans of encounters on land.
 The study situates Leonard’s writing within contemporary British attitudes to race, patriotism and abolitionism.